Joomla vs. WordPress

 Joomla google trends

-Still, with 2.0% of the total number of websites on the internet being powered by Joomla, this software comes in third place in popularity, right behind WordPress and Shopify.
+Still, with 1.6% of the total number of websites on the internet being powered by Joomla, this software comes in fifth place in popularity, behind WordPress, Shopify, Wix, and Squarespace.

 Joomla used to be very popular and it boasted a large vibrant community.
 It even had a lot more extensions than today.
 In 2012, users could choose from 9.4K extensions, while nowadays the number has decreased to a little less than 6K.
 It’s still a big number, but it tells a different story from the one in 2012.

-According to BuiltWith, currently, there are more than 1.5 million live Joomla sites.
-The total number of live and historical Joomla websites is well over 4.1 million.
+According to BuiltWith, currently, there are nearly one million live Joomla sites.
+The total number of live and historical Joomla websites is around 4 million.
 The stats from this site also show a decline in Joomla’s popularity, reflected in the lower numbers of live Joomla websites in recent years.

 Michael Phelps is one of the rare famous people whose site is powered by Joomla.
 We found similar information on other prominent companies and institutions, but we couldn’t confirm their veracity.
 They’ve maybe migrated to other CMS platforms in the meantime.